neilbalch/SimVascular-pythondemos/README.md

 ## Repository Structure

+- `angle_between_contours.py`: Tool to calculate the angle of incidence between two contours on a single segmentation.
 - `path_length.py`: Tool to calculate the total arc length along a centerline path.
 - `contour_radii.py`: Tool to calculate statistics regarding the radius of a segmentation.
 - `contour_area.py`: Tool to calculate statistics regarding the area of contours on a segmentation.